Can You Help Us With Photographs Of This Trek?

 ERSS: For any kind of emergency help, you can contact the Pan-India Emergency Response Support System (ERSS) number- 112.
 However, bear in mind that there's poor to no network coverage on the trail apart from on top of Kongmaru La.

 ATM: Leh is the last point where you can withdraw cash for this trek.

 Mobile Network: There is no signal on the trail except on top of Kongmaru La pass.
-Leh and its surrounding are the places where you can get uninterrupted network.
-Only postpaid SIMs work in Ladakh region.
+Leh and its surrounding are the places where you can get an uninterrupted network.
+Only postpaid SIMs work in the Ladakh region.